niwinz/niwibe-site/content/blog/2016-03-28-get-current-timestamp-in-postgresql.md

 COMMIT
 ```

-Unexpected?
+Surprised??
 This is happens because `now()` function always returns the transaction
 timestamp and the first example works because the statements are executed in an
 implicit transaction if no explicit transaction is open.